-Lastly, Section~\ref{sec:eval} highlights the lack of sufficient evaluation metrics and benchmarks in the existing literature to adequately measure the rationality of LLMs or agent systems.
+Lastly, Section~\ref{sec:eval} highlights the lack of sufficient evaluation metrics and benchmarks in the existing literature to adequately measure the rationality of agents, and Section~\ref{sec: open} discusses further open problems.
 We hope this survey can inspire further research at the intersection between agent systems and cognitive science.